 Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
-If pupils or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).
+If children or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).

-Mobile phones and smart technology
+Mobile phones and smart technology (including smart watches)

-We know that, because many children have unlimited and unrestricted access to the internet via mobile phone networks, some children, while at school or college, can harm others or be harmed by others online.
-This includes sexually harassing, bullying and sharing indecent images (often via large chat groups).
-To protect children from these risks while they are at our school, our approach to mobile and smart technology is
+Many children have unlimited and unrestricted access to the internet via mobile phone networks, therefore children could be harmed or harm others online when at school.
+This may include sexually harassing, bullying and sharing indecent images (often via large chat groups).
+To protect children from these risks while they are at our school, our approach to mobile and smart technology is:

-- Pupils who walk to school are allowed to bring a mobile phone into school but must hand it in to the class teacher.
+- Children who walk to school are allowed to bring a mobile phone into school but must hand it in to the class teacher.
 Phones will be turned off and stored securely by the class teacher until the end of the day - No other personal devices are allowed in school including tablets, smart watches, airtags etc